poldham/minimal-mistakes/_pages/contact.md

 jpg)"
 ---

 As you might expect we mainly work in cyberspace.
-For general enquiries please use
+For general enquiries please use:

 info at oneworldanalytics.com.